jasonli2446/ExpressInkFrontend/README.md

 - Ensure that the OmniStack API key is properly configured in the `config.js` file.

 ## Features
-- Analyse image -> Images drawn by kids are analysed by the AI, and mood analysis is provided.
+- Images drawn by kids are analysed by the AI, and mood analysis is provided.
-- Suggested Prompts -> Prompts that represent images that are easily recognized by the AI, and hence result in accurate emotion analysis.
+- Canvas feature allowing for live drawings directly in the webpage.
+- Randomly generated prompts that guide the user to draw images for analysis.
-- Calendar-> Shows upcoming events related to autism and mental health.
+- Calendar displaying upcoming events related to autism and mental health.
+Events sourced from milestones.org/events.
-- Log in/Sign up -> Allows recurring users to log in, and stores their results over time.
+- Log in/Sign up page that allows recurring users to log in, and stores their results over time.
--Results -> Charts showing recurring trends in a particular users mood, chronicled over time.
+- Results page with charts showing recurring trends in a particular users mood, chronicled over time.

--About page -> Background on developing team, and information about the site
+- About page: Background on developing team, and information about the site

 ## Inspiration